liudiciani/falconproj/README.md

 ##Future Functionality
 In our next release, our team is excited to add: automated emails if an item is found and additional admin functionality.

+## Bug Reports:
+A user can create an account with an email that already exists within the database, causing an issue.
+This problem stems from the fact two asychronous queries are called to the same callback.